aramhakobyan/nixy/README.md

 ### Nagios Monitoring

 In case you want to monitor nixy using Nagios (or compatible monitoring) you can use the included `check_nixy` plugin.

+### Logging

+In order to be able to customeze log fiels and having it in the desired format in the kibana/logstash, separate package has been added include "github.com/aramhakobyan/nixy/logging" (logging/json_logger.go).
+Formate of the logging is changed to Json